CalebEverett/arloader/README.md

 * [Roadmap](#roadmap)

 ## Discounted Usage with SOL
  Usage with SOL is currently essentially free.
-The cost per transaction is 10,000 lamports (~$0.002), including the Solana network fee of 5,000 lamports.
+The cost per transaction is 10,000 lamports (~$0.002) and includes the Solana network fee of 5,000 lamports.

 ## Installation